Ethos-lab/robust-representation-matching/l_infty/README.md

-In this set of experiments, our threat model consists of a l_infinity bound adversary with epsilon = 8 and attack step size = 2.
+In this set of experiments, our threat model consists of a l_infinity bound adversary with `epsilon = 8`.

 ## Training
 To train a resnet50 model on CIFAR-10 dataset, refer to the following example commands: